BadEnd777/Personal-Website/README.md

 ## Features

 -   **Responsive Design**: The website is designed to be fully responsive, ensuring a seamless experience across different devices.
+-   **Animations**: Add animations to your website using [Framer Motion](https://www.framer.com/motion/).
 -   **Skills Highlight**: Showcase your skills and expertise using interactive UI elements.
 -   **Portfolio Showcase**: Display your projects with detailed information, including project descriptions, screenshots, and links.
+-   **Resume**: Display summary of your education, work experience, and bio.
+-   **Contact**: Provide contact information or a contact form for visitors to get in touch with you.
 -   **Blog**: Write blog posts using Markdown and display them on your website.
 -   **Syntax Highlighting**: Highlight code blocks in blog posts using [Prism](https://prismjs.com/).
 -   **SEO**: Optimized for search engines with support for Open Graph and Twitter cards.
--   **Resume**: Display summary of your education, work experience, and bio.
--   **Contact**: Provide contact information or a contact form for visitors to get in touch with you.

 ## Getting Started